-Sharon has considerable experience of working with diverse populations on various research projects, whilst employed by the University of Manchester, ranging from
+Sharon has considerable experience of working with diverse populations on various suicide prevention research projects, whilst employed by the University of Manchester, ranging from families and professionals affected by suicide, prisoners and senior officials working for government etc. Examples of research projects Sharon has worked on include the following

 - Developing a pilot electronic multi-agency information sharing system for mentally disordered offenders;